organicpencil/lego-halo-fangame/README.md

 To play: Open Game.blend (or a level directly from the scenes folder) and press "P" with the mouse in the 3D view.

 **Multiplayer**
 Player 2 can drop in with a controller by pressing start.
-Due to engine limitations the controller has to be plugged in before launching the game.

 Online multiplayer does exist but is currently limited in functionality.